codingf3ver/AI-Enabled-Prediction/README.md

 ## Data Wrangling and feature engineering used

 ```
-Data wrangling purposes I have used pandas libraries.
+Data wrangling purposes I have used mainly pandas,lambda function ,numpy ,regex & etc.
-Fearture engineering I have used one-hot encoding and nomnal encoding
+Fearture engineering I have used one-hot encoding and nominal encoding

 ```